JohnNeville/self-hosted-runner-grouper/README.md

-# Org Self Hosted Runners Grouper
+# Self Hosted Runners Grouper

-Org Self Hosted Runners grouper triages PRs based on the paths that are modified in the PR.
+Self Hosted Runners Grouper will process a list of rules against the org's repos and create or update self-hosted runner groups.

+This project began as a way of managing self-hosted runner groups automatically and the pattern matching was inspired by the [actions/labeler](https://github.com/actions/labeler/) project.
+Using minimatch for this is probably overkill but it allows for more complex rules without needing to deal with Regex.

 ## Usage

-### Create `.github/action-grouper.yml`
+### Create `.github/self-hosted-runner-grouper.yml`

-Create a `.github/action-grouper.yml` file with a list of groups and [minimatch](https://github.com/isaacs/minimatch) globs to match to apply the group.
+Create a `.github/self-hosted-runner-grouper.yml` file with a list of groups and [minimatch](https://github.com/isaacs/minimatch) globs to match to apply the group.

-The key is the name of the group in your repository that you want to add (eg: "merge conflict", "needs-updating") and the value is the path (glob) of the changed files (eg: `src/**/*`, `tests/*.spec.js`) or a match object.
+The key is the name of the [self hosted runner group](https://docs.github.com/en/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups) that you want to manage (eg: "octo-runner-group", "octo-node-group") and the value is the glob string to match against a repo name (eg: `*.ts`, `dotnet/docs*`) or a match object.

 #### Match Object